josephv0212-wq/RetailProPOS/docs/BLUETOOTH_READER_TESTING.md

 # Bluetooth Card Reader Testing Guide

 ## Overview
-This guide will help you test the BBPOS AWC Walker C3X Bluetooth card reader integration with your RetailPro POS system.
+This guide will help you test the BBPOS Chipper 3X card reader (USB/Bluetooth) integration with your RetailPro POS system.

 ## Prerequisites